Renu Suresh

 Gujarat Land Conversion

 Gujarat Land Conversion is a process of converting agricultural land for non-agricultural purposes.
 Agricultural lands cannot be utilized for the development purposes such as residential, commercial, industrial, or medical facilities besides on conversion of the land into non-agricultural lands.
 As per the provisions contained in Gujarat Land Revenue Code 1879, agriculture land in the state cannot be used for the development purpose, without the permission of the prescribed authority.
-In this article, we look at the procedure for obtaining permission for Gujarat land conversion in detail.
+In this article, we look at the procedure for obtaining permission for Gujarat Land Conversion in detail.
+Know more about Gujarat Property Registration

 The Gujarat Land Revenue Code, 1879

 As described above, the Gujarat Land Revenue Code moderates the process of changing land use from agriculture land to non-agriculture purpose in Gujarat.
 The process of conversion of land or use of non-agriculture land will be completed on payment of a premium, and on verification, if it is found that the owner of the land fulfils all the conditions, a conversion order will be granted to the landholder.
+Note: This Gujarat Land Revenue Code, 1879 applies to all areas in the State of Gujarat, except those notified as planning areas by state Government.

 Purposes of Gujarat Land Conversion